Louth to Bardney Line: Conception

 By 1866 the two main lines of the Great Northern Railway in Lincolnshire were well established: the original "Lincolnshire Loop" line via Lincoln, and the East Lincolnshire Line.
-The latter had been authorised by Parliament to the East Lincolnshire Railway company, but immediately leased to the GNR, which constructed it and operated it.
+The latter had been authorised by Parliament to the East Lincolnshire Railway Company, but immediately leased to the GNR, which constructed it and operated it.

 In the 1860s thought was given to building a line from Louth to Lincoln and beyond, giving Grimsby a direct route to Lincoln; however the rival Manchester, Sheffield and Lincolnshire Railway already provided such a route, via Market Rasen.
-Nevertheless, in 1866 the Louth and Lincoln Railway was authorised on 6 August 1866; authorised share capital was £250,000.
+Nevertheless, the Louth and Lincoln Railway was authorised by the Louth and Lincoln Railway Act 1866 (29 & 30 Vict. c. cccxliv) on 6 August 1866; authorised share capital was £250,000.
 The line was to join the Boston to Lincoln line near Five Mile House, that distance from Lincoln.
 Huge reserves of ironstone were believed to exist at Apley and Donington on Bain, on the line of route.